ibm-cloud-docs/storage-scale/generating-plan.md

 ```
 {: pre}

 You can view the log file to look for errors or confirm that the action was completed successfully.
-You might need to run this command multiple times to track the outcome of the command until it's completed.
+You might need to run this command multiple times to track the outcome of the command until it is completed.

 ```
 ibmcloud schematics logs --id <WORKSPACE_ID>